gvwilson/sensibleadventures/cloudherd/new.md

 square---there was no point drawing anyone's attention to the fact that Noxy had set her chores aside.
-Instead, they picked their way through the stakes and strings in the village pepper garden, held their breaths as they snuck past the tanning shed, and slipped out of the fortress gate as quietly as shadows.
+Instead, they picked their way through the stakes and strings in the village pepper garden, held their breaths as they snuck past the tannery, and slipped out of the fortress gate as quietly as shadows.

 They reached the clearing where the other children had gathered just as Rash finished explaining the rules to Thokmay.
 "But if you can run